 In this chapter, we evaluate the algorithms explained in the above sections on Geolife dataset.
 We also evaluate user datasets to extract the meaningful data and then the prediction results by the application of the algorithm.

-6.1 User data analysis
+6.1 The Dataset and its Analysis

 The data used for this master thesis is Geolife dataset from Microsoft [1] [2] [3].
 The dataset contains 182 users’ GPS trajectory data for the period of five years.
 The trajectory data contains the latitude, longitude, date, time, altitude information which is tracked every 1 to 5 seconds.
 Majority of the dataset was created in China with few exceptions of USA and Europe.
 This included several different types of users, few with a lot of trajectory data over years and few only for few weeks.
 For instance, user 17 has 1026179 trajectory points and user 72 has only 81.